rythos42/ArmadaData/readme.md

     - Count dead ships by "ships not in play area"
     - Count objective points by "objective with tokens", rebel vs imperial tokens
     - TTS puts the calculation in for players, but allows them to override it
-- Better way of associating fleets with players
-  - Ships are marked by which player spawns them, but anyone can spawn anything they like
-  - Position (bottom player == player 1) doesn't always work
 - How to count better squadrons?
   - Presently counting squadrons on the table and comparing to who has what card
   - Doesn't properly model "card", since it's acting like we have 1-card-per-squadron (incorrect)